-All decisions at Board Meetings are carried out unanimously as recorded in the minutes of the meetings of the Board of Directors
+All decisions at Board Meetings are carried out unanimously as recorded in the minutes of the meetings of the Board of Director.

-We further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
+I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

-We further report that during the audit period there were no such event took place having a major bearing on the company's affairs except as stated below in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc. referred above except event as follows:-
+I further report that during the audit period there were no such specific events/actions that took place having a major bearing on the company's affairs in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc. referred above.